alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 My data is currently split across my internal disk and several external hard drives, and those external drives need to be replaced soon.
 Ideally I'd like to shrink my data until it fits on a single, internal disk.

-As I save new stuff today, I'm trying to be more intentional about I keep.
+As I save new stuff today, I'm trying to be more intentional about what I keep.
 Before I save something, I ask myself "when will you want to look at this again?"
 If I can't imagine a scenario in which I'd be glad to have saved this particular thing, I don't save it.
 I've already been collecting for fifteen years, and I know what sort of stuff I go back to.